There's a rumor in St. Petersburg?

 Then came The Great Politics Mess-Up, and the Romanov burial site was revealed to the world.
 At first, it seemed there was hope for the legend, since the bodies of Tsarevich Alexei and one of his sisters were missing from the grave note .
 Meanwhile, however, science marched on with advent of DNA testing, which finally proved that Anna Anderson not only had absolutely no relation to the Imperial family, but also was, in fact, not even Russian.
 In all likelihood, Anderson was actually a woman named Franziska Schanzkowska, a missing Polish factory worker with a history of mental illness, perhaps suggesting that her impersonation was a Napoleon Delusion to some extent.
 In 2007, another grave was discovered in Yekaterinburg, this one containing the remains of Alexei and his remaining sister, so at long last, all the Romanov children were accounted for.
 The Romanov bodies have been confirmed through DNA testing, establishing once and for all that the entire Romanov family, including Grand Duchess Anastasia, was killed in Yekaterinburg by Bolshevik guns on July 17, 1918.
 Case closed.

 During the 89 years it took to get there, however, the premise that Anastasia had survived became a perennial fixture of Western popular culture.
-This trope is technically an example of Dated History, but it shows every sign of continuing, at least in works which are taking significant liberties with historical fact anyway.
+This trope is technically an example of Dated History, but it shows every sign of continuing, at least in works which are either exploring her survival as a deliberate counterfactual or taking significant liberties with historical fact anyway.

 - At the end of one Detective Conan movie, The Last Wizard of the Century, the protagonists find her as the solution of this film's mystery (Actualy not Anastasia, but Maria).